oceanofsolaris/whiteboard-diff/readme.md

 recovered during aspect ratio estimation and some kind of texture filtering for good interpolation.

-Then we need tohomogenize the background color and brightness (ideas: strongly blurring the image and then subtracting this blurred image from the image to remove background color; finding a mode in color distribution to detect background color etc.).
+Then we need to homogenize the background color and brightness (ideas: strongly blurring the image and then subtracting this blurred image from the image to remove background color; finding a mode in color distribution to detect background color etc.).

+Regarding homogenization: There is some exciting looking work done at https://github.com/mzucker/noteshrink that I should be able to leverage for this step.
+It identifies clusters in color space and uses these to properly filter background etc. if I understood correctly.
+Definitely worth considering!

 # Compare to previous state to detect changes